naxelauk/abcgames-code-of-conduct/code_of_conduct.md

 # Code of Conduct

 ABC Games is a community event held approximately monthly in London.
 The main activity at our events are board games supplied and played by attendees.
-The attendees are from the London FL community.
+The attendees self identify as from the London FL community.
+Merely being a board games player in London does not make you part of our community.

-We value the participation of each member of the FL community and want all attendees to have an enjoyable and fulfilling experience.
+We value the participation of each member of the ABC Games community and want all attendees to have an enjoyable and fulfilling experience.
 Accordingly, all attendees are expected to show respect and courtesy to other attendees throughout our events, whether officially run by the ABC active organisers or not.

 To make clear what is expected, all staff, attendees, organizers, and volunteers at any ABC Games event are required to conform to the following Code of Conduct.
 Organizers will enforce this code throughout the event.